An epic Brexit fight is coming — can Boris Johnson be stopped?

 Meanwhile, it seems ever more likely that the U.K. will face a general election this year, with both Johnson and the opposition Labour Party setting out a number of flagship policy pledges in the last few weeks.

-On Monday evening, Johnson will meet Conservative Members of Parliament at 10 Downing Street, an unusual move that only heightens the expectation of an election announcement.
+On Monday evening, Johnson will meet Conservative members of Parliament at No. 10 Downing St., an unusual move that only heightens the expectation of an election announcement.

-Trying to prevent that are hundreds of lawmakers who say risking a "no-deal Brexit" is reckless, citing expert forecasts of economic misery, food shortages and civil unrest.
+Trying to prevent that are hundreds of lawmakers who say risking a "no-deal Brexit" is reckless, citing experts' forecasts of economic misery, food shortages and civil unrest.

-"It is going to be a God almighty fight," Labour lawmaker David Lammy said in an emailed statement.
+"It is going to be a God almighty fight," Labour lawmaker David Lammy said in an email.
 "But Parliament will do everything it can to stop Boris Johnson and his disastrous no-deal Brexit."

 What does suspending Parliament mean for Brexit?Aug.
 28, 201903:19